gravitl/netmaker-docs/integrating-non-native-devices.rst

    :alt: OPNsense enable WireGuard tunnel interface
    :align: center

 G. Create a route to the Netmaker network by first creating a gateway.
-Go to System -> Gateways -> Configuration, then click on the add icon and specify the tunnel interface [OPT1] and its IP:
+Go to System -> Gateways -> Configuration, then click on the add icon and specify the tunnel interface [OPT1] and its IP

 .. image:: images/integration-opnsense-add-gw.jpg
    :width: 80%
    :alt: OPNsense add gateway
    :align: center

 H. Add the necessary routing entry.
-Go to System -> Routes -> Configuration, then click on the 'add' icon and specify a route to the Netmaker network via the gateway created in the previous step:
+Go to System -> Routes -> Configuration, then click on the 'add' icon and specify a route to the Netmaker network via the gateway created in the previous step

 .. image:: images/integration-opnsense-add-routing-entry.jpg
    :width: 80%